How Fundraising for Transplant Surgery Can Help Cut Costs

 Fundraising for transplant surgery

 If you can’t donate an organ or tissue to a loved one, you can still offer much-needed support by starting a fundraiser to help pay for expenses.
 In recent years, crowdfunding has emerged as a very effective resource for patients facing large medical bills.
-GoFundMe has a 0% platform fee, which means we rely on voluntary tips from donors to help us provide free crowdfunding to those facing hardship.
+GoFundMe has a 0% platform fee for organizers, which means we rely on voluntary tips from donors to help us provide crowdfunding to those facing hardship.

 Beyond the money, medical fundraising can also serve as a new source of emotional support to your loved one.
 A fundraiser functions as a hub of encouragement from donors, reminding your loved one that people want to help.
 You might even receive support from strangers around the globe, and that in itself is life-affirming.
 Give the gift of life to a loved one in need—start fundraising for transplant surgery.